Evqn/frb-processing/README.md

 ## Introduction

 Fast Radio Bursts (FRBs) are brief, bright pulses of radio emission from distant galaxies.
 They're one of the universe's most perplexing mysteries, offering intriguing opportunities for investigating the intergalactic medium and cosmology.
-This project is designed to process raw data (in *.vrad files) associated with these FRBs, execute multiple preprocessing steps, and generate detailed plots of bursts and their characteristics.
-The output data is also prepared for future analysis.
+This project is designed to process raw data (in *.vrad files) associated with these FRBs, execute multiple preprocessing steps, generate detailed plots of bursts and their characteristics, and conduct burst analysis.
 ## Objective

-The primary goal of this project is to convert raw FRB data into a more interpretable and usable format, allowing for detailed analysis and visualization of FRBs.
+The primary goal of this project is to convert raw FRB data into a more interpretable and usable formatting, allowing it for detailed analysis and visualization of FRBs.

 ## Methodology